create3000/x_ite/docs/reference/Field-Services-and-Objects.md

 ## SFColorRGBA Object

 The SFColorRGBA object corresponds to a X3D SFColorRGBA field.
-All properties are accessed using the syntax *sfColorRGBAObjectName.&lt;property&gt;*, where *sfColorRGBAObjectName* is an instance of a SFColorRGBA object.
-All methods are invoked using the syntax *sfColorRGBAObjectName.method (&lt;argument-list&gt;)*, where *sfColorRGBAObjectName* is an instance of a SFColorRGBA object.
+All properties are accessed using the syntax *sfColorRGBAObjectName.\<property\>*, where *sfColorRGBAObjectName* is an instance of a SFColorRGBA object.
+All methods are invoked using the syntax *sfColorRGBAObjectName.method (\<argument-list\>)*, where *sfColorRGBAObjectName* is an instance of a SFColorRGBA object.

 ### Instance Creation Method\(s\)